reverbexe/reverbexe/README.md

 # 💻 About Me

-**AI Engineer | Full-Stack Developer | Computer Vision Specialist**
+**Java Developer | Backend Specialist | Software Engineer**

 Hey there!
-I'm **reverbexe** - a passionate developer building intelligent systems that solve real-world problems.
-I specialize in Python, JavaScript, and creating end-to-end solutions that bridge cutting-edge technology with practical applications.
+I'm **reverbexe** - a passionate Java developer focused on building robust backend systems and scalable applications.
+I specialize in Java development, Spring Framework, and creating efficient solutions that handle real-world challenges.

 ## 🚀 What I'm Currently Working On

-- Exploring computer vision and machine learning applications
+- Building RESTful APIs with Spring Boot
-- Building AI-powered tools and automation scripts
+- Learning microservices architecture and cloud deployment
-- Contributing to open-source projects
+- Contributing to open-source Java projects
-- Learning new frameworks and technologies
+- Exploring system design and database optimization

 ## 📊 GitHub Stats